Pushpaka Vimanam: Plot

-Chittilanka Sundar is a recently married teacher.
-After the marriage, he is hopeful of a blissful life with his wife Meenakshi, but his expectations are shattered when she elopes with someone else.
-Feeling embarrassed, he tries to hide this from his neighbors and colleagues and secretly searches for her.
-He questions her parents and friends to no avail.
+Chittilanka Sundar is a recently married teacher who hopes for a happy life with his wife, Meenakshi.
+However, she elopes with someone else, leaving Sundar embarrassed and determined to conceal the situation from his neighbours and colleagues while secretly searching for her.
+His attempts to question her parents and friends yield nothing.

-One day, Sundar's colleagues plans to visit his house to greet the newly married couple, so he hires an actor Rekha to pretend to be his wife.
-They manage to pull it off, although there are some hitches in the form of a noisy neighbor.
-The headmaster of the school where Sundar works one day sees Rekha smoking with her friends and informs this to him.
-He also arranges to buy a new HD TV on behalf of the staff so that he can use the opportunity to counsel Rekha.
+When Sundar's colleagues plan to visit his home to greet the newlyweds, he hires an actor, Rekha, to pose as his wife.
+They successfully maintain the pretence despite interference from a noisy neighbour.
+Later, the school's headmaster sees Rekha smoking with her friends and reprimands Sundar.
+He also arranges for the staff to buy a new HD television, using the opportunity to counsel Rekha.

-While browsing channels, Sundar witnesses the news of Meenakshi's death.
-Feeling shocked and fearing the worst, he goes to the mortuary and identifies the body.
-He then meets SI Rangam, who primarily suspects Sundar as the culprit.
-Rangam, in his investigation, finds blood stains in Sundar's house, which are later revealed to be Meenakshi's.
-Sundar also fails to prove that Meenakshi eloped due to his earlier lies.
-Rangam suspects Rekha to be Sundar's accomplice.
-Rangam thrashes Sundar in the guise of interrogation to obtain the truth.
-During the "interrogation", Sundar reveals the actual reason Meenakshi left him.
+While watching television, Sundar sees a news report announcing Meenakshi's death.
+Shocked, he goes to the mortuary and identifies her body.
+SI Rangam initially suspects Sundar and discovers blood stains in his house, which are confirmed to be Meenakshi's.
+Sundar's earlier lies also prevent him from proving that she had eloped, leading Rangam to suspect that Rekha was his accomplice.
+During a violent interrogation, Sundar finally explains why Meenakshi left him.

-During their first night together, Sundar asks Meenakshi about her virginity, angering her.
-He later apologizes to her but she does not respond to him.
-Things escalate when he tries to hit Meenakshi after she insulted his father, so Meenakshi leaves to her former boyfriend's house.
-Her postmortem reveals the date of death to be the 10th of the month, and Sundar manages to provide a partial alibi for the day, prompting the police to release him.
-Sundar's neighbor, an aspiring musician, tries to console him.
-He claims that on the day of Meenakshi's death, he has composed his career's best music and was not able to move from his chair.
+On their first night together, Sundar asks Meenakshi whether she was a virgin, angering her.
+Although he later apologises, she remains unresponsive.
+Their relationship deteriorates further when Sundar attempts to hit her after she insults his father, prompting her to leave for her former boyfriend's house.

+Meenakshi's postmortem establishes that she died on the 10th.
+Sundar provides a partial alibi for that day, so the police release him.
+His neighbour, an aspiring musician, tries to console him, claiming that he spent the day composing the best music of his career and could not leave his chair.

-Rangam interrogates Meenakshi's ex-boyfriend and realizes that she left him after a huge fight.
-The police then tries to arrest Sundar, but he manages to escape.
-While on the run, he finds out that Meenakshi stayed with her friend whom he had earlier visited.
-He rushes over to her house and learns that she planned to return to him on the day of her death.
-He investigates further and finds that his neighbor tried to assault her and by mistake killed her by pushing her.
-Rangam takes the credit for solving the case, and the story ends on a positive note with Sundar trying to move on with his life.
+Rangam questions Meenakshi's former boyfriend and learns that she had left him after a major argument.
+The police subsequently attempt to arrest Sundar, but he escapes.
+While hiding, he discovers that Meenakshi had stayed with a friend whom he had previously questioned.
+He goes to her house and learns that Meenakshi had intended to return to Sundar on the day she died.

+Investigating further, Sundar discovers that his neighbour attempted to assault Meenakshi and accidentally killed her by pushing her.
+Rangam takes credit for solving the case, while Sundar begins to move on with his life.